Sanaya27/Novella-App/README.md

 5. Code review and collaboration
 6. Merge and celebrate! 🎉

-###Contributors
+## Contributors

-Jaisica
+### Jaisica Vijayran

-1.Implemented voice-based sentiment analysis using speech recognition to classify emotions such as happy, sad, excited, and neutral, with corresponding mood-based visualizations.
+1. Implemented **voice-based sentiment analysis** using speech recognition to classify emotions such as *happy, sad, excited, and neutral*, with corresponding mood-based visualizations.
-2.Configured and integrated Tailwind CSS v3 with PostCSS and Autoprefixer to enhance UI consistency, responsiveness, and maintainability.
+2. Configured and integrated **Tailwind CSS v3** with PostCSS and Autoprefixer to enhance UI consistency, responsiveness, and maintainability.
-3.Developed seasonal butterfly animations aligned with special events and project milestones to improve visual engagement.
+3. Developed **seasonal butterfly animations** aligned with special events and project milestones to improve visual engagement.

 ## 📄 License